punwave/punwave-slack-notifier/README.md

 #### Options

-For setting `attachement` of message, Please see [Slack API documentation](https://api.slack.com/docs/message-attachments) for reference.
+For setting `attachement` of message, please see [Slack API documentation](https://api.slack.com/docs/message-attachments) for reference.

 #### options.text

-If you want to display JavaScript object information or JSON (JavaScript Object Notation) format string for notification, you can pass `{ text: [{ title: TITLE, code: CODE  }] }` into options to display code blocks.
+If you want to display some specific information, such as error stack trace, JavaScript object information or JSON (JavaScript Object Notation) formatted string for notifications, you can pass `{ text: [{ title: TITLE, code: CODE  }] }` for options to create code blocks.

 #### options.attachements

-It used for customized your notifications.
+It used for customizing your notifications.

 If your pass `{ attachements: [] }` for options, it will override default settings.